kru2710shna/ML-Project-1-Beginner/README.md

 # ML-Project-1-Beginner

-### Hypothesis: We can predict how many medals a country will win in an olympic
+### Hypothesis: We can predict how many medals a country will win in an olympic with 0 MAE.

 ## Steps-